Azure/fleet/test/e2e/README.md

 between the following contexts using the command `kubectl config use-context`:

 * `kind-hub` for accessing the hub cluster
-* `kind-bravelion` for accessing the bravelion cluster
+* `kind-cluster-1` for accessing the first cluster
-* `kind-smartfish` for accessing the smartfish cluster
+* `kind-cluster-2` for accessing the second cluster
-* `kind-singingbutterfly` for accessing the singingbutterfly cluster
+* `kind-cluster-3` for accessing the third cluster

 Fleet agents run in the namespace `fleet-system`; to retrieve their logs, switch to a `Kind` cluster, and run the following steps: